Prioritisation of HIV, Hepatitis C and Tuberculosis medicines for in-licensing by the Medicines Patent Pool.

 Read more about our commitment to Universal Health Coverage and Essential Medicines.

 Since our creation in 2010, we have published a list of priority HIV treatments for our licensing programme.
-In 2017, we expanded our evaluation to include important treatments for hepatitis C. Our method for prioritising, developed with support from a broad range of experts, is based on four criteria:
+In 2017, we expanded our evaluation to include important treatments for hepatitis C, and in 2018 we included tuberculosis treatments in our prioritisation work.
+Our method for prioritising HIV, hepatitis C and tuberculosis treatments, developed with the support of a broad range of experts, is based on four criteria:

 Target medicines may include those already in the market as well as investigational candidates.
-The focus is on medicines that are not yet licensed to the MPP.
+The focus is on medicines that are not yet licensed to MPP.

 The status of negotiations on priority products will be updated on a quarterly basis in line with MPP’s Transparency Policy.